berrizscript/Swift-Playground-Tools/README.md

 ## Tools:

-- Export App to Ipa
+- Export App to Ipa (updated to swift 6)

 how to use:
 1. add both swift code and rename it